yasharth328/Hacktober2021/README.md

 ## What is Hacktoberfest?

-Hacktoberfest is a program by Digital Ocean, DEV and Github, where you can easily win a T-Shirt just by making 4 pull requests in the month of October to any open source projects on Github.
+Hacktoberfest, in its 8th year, is a month-long celebration of open source software run by DigitalOcean.
+During the month of October, we invite you to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.
+You can do this in a variety of ways:
+* Prepare and share your project for collaboration
+* Contribute to the betterment of a project via pull requests
+* Organize an event
+* Mentor others
+* Donate directly to open source projects

 ## How to get started (Follow the steps)